localstack/localstack-java-utils/README.md

 ### Deprecated Configurations

-Due to recent changes in LocalStack (e.g., exposing all services via a single edge port, `4566`), the following configuration parameters are now deprecated in the latest version:
+Due to recent changes in LocalStack (exposing all services via a single edge port, `4566`), the following configuration parameters are now deprecated in the latest version:

 | property                    | usage                                                                                                                        | type                         | default value |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------------|------------------------------|---------------|